frederic-perez/AmE-dictionary/data/idioms.md

 __whoopsie__
 __whoopsie-daisy__
 __whoosis__ _slang_ Any person whose name is not known, cannot be remembered, or is being avoided.
+__whopping__
 __why on earth__ :five: __1__ _proverb_ What one person may consider worthless could be highly prized or valued by someone else. __2__ Used to ask a question that emphasizes one’s shock, anger, disgust, incredulity, etc. _Why on earth are they here when the party doesn’t start for hours?_
 __wide berth__ A good distance (between things, people, etc.).
 Originally referred to ships. _Once I learned that there was a lice outbreak, I kept a wide berth from all of my students for the rest of the day._
 __wigged out__
-__wild goose chase__ :three: A situation where you are looking for something that does not exist or that you are very unlikely to find, so that you waste a lot of time. _It looks like they’ve sent us on a wild goose chase._ A prolonged or chaotic search for something that is difficult to find (often because it does not exist). _I’ve been on a wild goose chase trying to find a bag of Dan’s favorite potato chips._
+__wild goose chase__ :dart::five: (wild-goose chase) A prolonged or chaotic search for something that is difficult to find (often because it does not exist).
+A worthless hunt or chase; a futile pursuit.
+A situation where you are looking for something that does not exist or that you are very unlikely to find, so that you waste a lot of time. _It looks like they’ve sent us on a wild goose chase._ A prolonged or chaotic search for something that is difficult to find (often because it does not exist). _I’ve been on a wild goose chase trying to find a bag of Dan’s favorite potato chips._
 __wild ride__
 __wild__ :two::hammer:
 __wild-goose chase__ A worthless hunt or chase; a futile pursuit. _I wasted all afternoon on a wild-goose chase._
 __wildest dreams__ :two: All the things that one has ever imagined or hoped.
 Always used in a phrase such as “in (one’s) wildest dreams” or “never in (one’s) wildest dreams.” _Never in my wildest dreams did I think that someday I’d be living in Paris!_
 __willy-nilly__
 __win (one) over__
-__win (something) in a walk__ To win (something) easily, handily, or without much or any effort.
+__win (something) in a walk__ :two: To win (something) easily, handily, or without much or any effort. _Enjoying the benefit of a week off between games, the home team won this match in a walk._
 __win out__ To defeat someone or something; to prevail.
 __win over__
 __win-win__ _A win-win scenario._
 __wind down__ :four::hammer:
 __wind__ __1__ _informal_ A hint, suggestion, or rumor about something.
 Used especially with the verb “get.” _Don’t let the boss catch wind of what you’re doing, or you’ll be fired for sure!_ __2__ _informal_ Intestinal gas; flatulence. _It is quite rude to pass wind so openly when in the company of others!_
-__window dressing__ __2__ By extension, something that makes a person or thing look or seem better than it really is.
+__window dressing__ :two: __2__ By extension, something that makes a person or thing look or seem better than it really is.
 __window of opportunity__
 __window-shopping__ The act of visiting stores, or looking in their windows, to see what is available without buying anything. _My bank account is so sad these days that I’ll only be window-shopping for a while!_
 __wine by the glass__ _A wine list with over 80 wines by the glass._